-The Alcohol and Substance Abuse concentration provides students with an overview of counseling and support services for this population.
-The curriculum addresses the history of human services related to alcohol and substance abuse treatment, past and current theoretical approaches, and the rehabilitation trends in the field.
+The Alcohol and Substance Abuse concentration of the Human Services program provides students with an overview of counseling and support services for this population.
+Leading to a Bachelor of Science degree, the program's curriculum addresses the history of human services related to alcohol and substance abuse treatment, past and current theoretical approaches, and the rehabilitation trends in the field.
 Upon successful completion of this degree, students will fulfill the Credentialed Alcohol Substance Abuse Counselor (CASAC) education requirements for future certification as a New York State Alcohol and Substance Abuse Counselor.

 Student Learning Goals: